Head Coach: Cassie Kosiba (sixth season)

 Kosiba is a native of Spring Grove, Minn., where she starred in basketball, becoming only one of 12 women’s players in recorded state history to post a quadruple double with 12 points, 10 rebounds, 15 assists, and 10 steals during a 1997 game.

-The former Cassie Glasrud resides in Shakopee, Minn., with her husband, Chris.
+The former Cassie Glasrud resides in Shakopee, Minn., with her husband, Chris, and their son.
 Prior to enrolling at Carleton, she studied for 20 months at the United States Air Force Academy.

 Assistant Coach Chris Dalhed (third season)